FridtjofS/TrafficLightDetection/Dataset/Readme.md

 As we implemented out our Traffic Light Detection Pipeline, we did not make use of the labels provided by driveU.
 Instead, we only used the unlabeled RGB images included in the dataset.

+To get further details about the entire Traffic Light Detection Pipeline, please visit the [TrafficLightDetection Readme](../README.md).

 ### Image Parsing

 1. In order to get the RGB images, first download the data from http://www.traffic-light-data.com/.
 As we do not use the labels, it is not necessary to download the label files.